-$\ensuremath{\textcircled{}^{\circ}}$ ITU June 2019
+$\ensuremath{\textcircled{}}$ ITU June 2019

-Note: Prepared by the ITU Consultant, Mrs E.A.
-Draffan, University of Southampton with the support of Professor Mike Wald, Turing Fellow at the University of Southampton, ITU experts in ICT Accessibility and ITU Office for Europe.
+Acknowledgements: This ITU Background Paper has been prepared by the ITU Consultant Mrs E.A.
+Draffan, with the support of Professor Mike Wald, in collaboration with ITU-D and ITU-T focal points for ICT Accessibility and in coordination with the ITU Office for Europe.
 Developed within the framework of the ITU Regional Initiative for Europe on Regional Initiative for Europe on accessibility, affordability and skills development for all to ensure digital inclusion and sustainable development.
 All rights reserved.
 No part of this publication may be reproduced, by any means whatsoever, without the prior written permission of ITU.